NFTGo/GoTrading/README.md

 const goTrading = init(config);
 ```

-### Aggregator
+### Marketplace
-The Aggregator methods are used to create and fulfill listings and offers across all marketplaces.
+The Marketplace methods are used to create and fulfill listings and offers across all marketplaces.

 #### Create Listings
 ```ts